-n Huang,1 Zhujun Fu,3 Jing Wang,4 Strengths and limitations of this study This is a large school-based cohort study conducted in Mojiang Hani Autonomous County, rural south-west China.
-Mojiang has 13.5% of the total Chinese Hani popu-lation and an enrolment rate of 99% for elementary and middle schools.
+Strengths and limitations of this study

+This is a large school-based cohort study conducted in Mojiang Hani Autonomous County, rural southwest China.

+Mojiang has 13.5% of the total Chinese Hani population and an enrolment rate of 99% for elementary and middle schools.

 A total of 1656 grade 1 Hani students and 1394 grade 7 Hani students were analysed, with high study participation rate (>90%).

 Standard definitions of amblyopia and strabismus were applied.

 The prevalence estimates might be biased as small percent of students did not participate and children who dropped out of schools or were not enrolled into regular schools were not included.

-With standard study design and diagnosis criteria, the Multi-ethnic Pediatric Eye Disease Study (MEPEDS),^{1, 2} the Baltimore Pediatric Even Disease Study (PBEDE) 3 the Strabismus Study (MEPEDS),^{$1 \ 2$} the Baltimore Pediatric \Xi Eye Disease Study (BPEDS),3 the Strabismus, Amblyopia, and Refractive Error in Singaporean Children Study (STARS),4 the Sydney ≥ Paediatric Eye Disease Study (SPEDS),5 the spane) Nanjing Pediatric Vision Project (NPVP),6 the Anyang Childhood Eye Study (ACES)7 and the 9 Yuhuatai Pediatric Eye Disease Study (YPEDS)8 reported prevalence rates ranging from 0.8% to 2.6% for amblyopia and 0.8% to 5.7% for strabismus.
+With standard study design and diagnosis criteria, the Multi-ethnic Pediatric Eye Disease Study (MEPEDS), the Baltimore Pediatric Eye Disease Study (MEPEDS), the Baltimore Pediatric Eye Disease Study (MEPEDS), the Strephimpus Study (PREPES) th Study (MEPEDS), ^{1 2} the Baltimore Pediatric ∃ Eye Disease Study (BPEDS),3 the Strabismus, Amblyopia, and Refractive Error in Singaporean Children Study (STARS),4 the Sydney ≥ Paediatric Eye Disease Study (SPEDS),5 the Nanjing Pediatric Vision Project (NPVP),6 the Anyang Childhood Eye Study (ACES)7 and the Yuhuatai Pediatric Eye Disease Study (YPEDS)8 reported prevalence rates ranging from 0.8% to 2.6% for amblyopia and 0.8% to 5.7% for strabismus.
 This large variation in reported prevalence rate most likely is due to differences in the characteristics of study populations, particularly the ethnicity of participants.

-The Hani, an ethnic minority group, is one G of the 56 officially recognised nationalities 8 in China.
+The Hani, an ethnic minority group, is one of the 56 officially recognised nationalities $\overline{\mathbf{g}}$ in China.
 Over 90% of Hani people live in Yunnan Province, rural southwest China, which is located across mountains and is less prosperous than the eastern and southern regions in China.
 Previous Chinese amblyopia or strabismus prevalence studies mainly focused on the Han nationality, which accounts for 91.5% of the Chinese population, and these studies did not include the Hani nationality.
-However, data
+However, data otected by copyrigh from Han populations could not be extrapolated to Hani children because of potential impact of ethnic variations and healthcare disparities on prevalences of eye diseases.
+Our study was designed to assess the prevalence of amblyopia and strabismus among Chinese Hani school children using standard methodology and definitions.
+This analysis is part of the Mojiang Myopia Progression Study (MMPS).